manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/data-fabric.md

-# Data Fabric for Fish Watch System
+# Data Fabric for Fishy Watch System

-***Data Fabric*** is the software system responsible for managing data integration, transformation, storage, and access within the Fish Watch system.
+***Data Fabric*** is the software system responsible for managing data integration, transformation, storage, and access within the Fishy Watch system.
 It ensures data consistency, reliability, and scalability across heterogeneous data sources and analytical workflows.

 ## Component Details